Ishinomaki Manga Road

 |Address||3-6-9 Chuo, Ishinomaki City, Miyagi Prefecture|

 Located at the top of a centrally located hill, this park has a symbolic existence for the people of Ishinomaki, especially after the city suffered catastrophic damage from the Great East Japan Earthquake and ensuing tsunami of 2011.
 It offers panoramic views of the city.
-To the south, you can see the coastal area worst hit by the tsunami and how it is changing as reconstruction projects progress.
+To the south, you can see the coastal area worst hit by the tsunami and now it has become the memorial park.
 To the north, you can look over the central city area, notably the Ishinomaki Mangattan Museum on an island in the middle of the Kitakami River.

 |Address||2 Hiyorigaoka, Ishinomaki City, Miyagi Prefecture|